-Men will often ask a person they’ve started dating the oh so dreaded question: How many people have you slept with?
-I use to make this mistake and ask this very loaded question.
-Whatever answer you get, you’ll either be comparing yourself to past lovers or worse, judging your partner’s sexual history.
+Men will often ask a person they’ve started dating the oh-so-dreaded question: How many people have you slept with?
+I used to make this mistake and ask this very loaded question.
+Whatever answer you get, you’ll either be comparing yourself to past lovers or, worse, judging your partner’s sexual history.
 Women have to deal with slut-shaming from society at large when they own their sexuality.
 But it won’t build a happy relationship, long-term or short-term if that shaming comes from an intimate partner.
-When it comes to sex, consent and STI disclosure should be the most crucial thing in dating a new partner.
+Regarding sex, consent and STI disclosure should be the most crucial in dating a new partner.
 If you must ask this question, ask this instead: How many relationships have you had?

 Is Chivalry Dead?

 So don’t look at every new date like they’re a future spouse.
 You should be excited about meeting a possible unique and intriguing person.
-If it’s a bad date, then you have an excellent story to share with friends, the next time you all hang out.
+If it’s a bad date, you have an excellent story to share with friends, the next time you all hang out.
 These are things I realized after turning thirty.
 I had to have fun dating like did back when I was a broke college kid.
 No matter if it’s your future wife or a casual fling, the best advice is to enjoy yourself.
 Dating is what we make it.
 So even when you’re an old married man, you can still have fun on dates with someone you’ve been out with hundreds of times.
 I know I always still do!